AidanEsposito/Squibble-CMSI-4071/README.md

 ### Gifs ###

+-Currently working on implementation.
+WOuld be similar to images media tool in the sense would allow you to upload a gif of your choice from certain selection onto the board.

+-Draw over and drag it around screen are some of the capabilties we are hoping to implement along side it

 ### Post-it Notes ###

 ## The submenu also has other featues to interact with the whiteboard ##